Are you headed to Port Dickson? And now you’re looking for things to do in Port Dickson? Well you’re certainly in the right place!

-In this area is also a 75 hectare forest reserve with good bird and wildlife spotting.
+This area is also home to a 75 hectare forest reserve with good bird and wildlife spotting.
 There is a pretty and generally quiet beach as well although it’s not recommended to swim here.
 You can read more about visiting Tanjung Tuan here.

 Entry is RM1.

 Address: Rumah Api, Tanjung Tuan, 78200 Alor Gajah

 Visiting a beach should definitely be on your what to do in PD list and Blue Lagoon is definitely a great option.